Speaking of the

 land and Abraham would take another area.
 Lot chose

 the better area near the city of Sodom.
-"And

 the LORD said, 'Because the outcry against Sodom